oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 #### Advanced use cases

-An operation can take zero or more values for its last dynamic operand by declaring a [`@Variadic`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Variadic.java)` Object[]` as the final dynamic operand.
+An operation can take zero or more values for its last dynamic operand by declaring the last dynamic operand [`@Variadic`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Variadic.java).
+The builder will emit code to collect these values into an `Object[]`.

 An operation can also define _constant operands_, which are embedded in the bytecode and produce partial evaluation constant values, by declaring [`@ConstantOperand`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/ConstantOperand.java)s.